nfe/woo-nfe/README.txt

 e.g.

-1. Upload `nfe-wordpress-woocommerce.php` to the `/wp-content/plugins/` directory
+1. Upload `woocommerce-nfe.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==